HalahRaadSalih/g16-project-settings/readme.md

 Some useful commands that helps you debug your database.

-- In the event of forgeting what is the name of your databse:
+- In the event of forgetting what is the name of your database:

 	- You enter your PSQL repl using this command: